 Distance 11km, ascent +100m, descent -100m

-Attention: No train connection between Lecce and Otranto on Sundays - a private transfer is required.
+Attention: No train connection between Lecce and Otranto on Sundays - a private transfer is required (supplement applies).

 Hike to discover the unique countryside of Ostuni.
 Enjoy a nice walk through millenary olive groves on red clay-like soil with wonderful views of the Adriatic.
 At 4pm, private transfer to UNESCO World Heritage listed Alberobello, with its intriguing dry-stone dwellings known as trulli, in the beautifully exotic Itria valley.
 Your accommodation is in the historical centre.
 Wine and typical product tasting, overnight in Alberobello in a trullo (subject to availability)